Explore health content from A to Z.

 I need information about...

+Many people take medications and avoid their triggers to control their allergies.
+Allergy shots are another type of treatment that can provide long-term relief of allergy symptoms.
 Allergy shots are a type of treatment for allergies.
 The goal of the treatment is to make your body less sensitive to allergens.
 These are the substances that cause your allergies.
-This sheet tells you more about allergy shots and what to expect with your treatment.
+You will have allergy testing to determine your allergens before having allergy shots.

 In rare cases, allergy shots can cause a reaction called anaphylaxis.
 This is a life-threatening problem that must be treated right away.
-Return to the doctor’s office, go to the emergency room, or call 911 if you have any of the following:
+Go to the emergency room, or call 911 if you have any of the following:

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |